-Cut open the remaining tea bags and pour the ground tea into the bowl.
-Stir gently to combine.
+- Cut open the remaining tea bags and pour the ground tea into the bowl.
+Stir or whisk gently to combine.

 (See the section on Freezing Scones, below.)

 FYI: Keeping your grated butter and liquid ingredients chilled is very important.
-Ice-cold butter plus refrigerator-temperature buttermilk and egg make your scones flaky inside and crisp outside.
+Ice-cold butter plus refrigerator-temperature buttermilk and egg give your scones a lovely, tender crumb!